Vadim Gurinov: Service-Telecom

+entrepreneur and investor Artem Gurinov assuming the role of majority shareholder.

 Fingular

 Fingular is a Singapore-based independent financial group founded in 2021 by European entrepreneur Maxim Chernuschenko, with backing from Vadim Gurinov.

 Other activities

 In 2007, Gurinov became a member of SIBUR Holding's management board.

 From November 2011 to August 2012, he was the CEO of Russian Sea - Dobycha (now the company is renamed Russian Fishery).
 As of 2013, he owned 12,6% of the company's shares.

 Since 2009, Vadim Gurinov has been a shareholder of AvestraGroup, an independent supplier of petrochemical products from Russia to foreign markets with representative offices in the UAE, Switzerland, and Finland.

 In 2015, Gurinov invested in creating interregional centers for sterilizing technologies that would provide next-generation sterilization services in various industries, including medicine, agriculture, and automotive component manufacturing.

 In 2017, he became a member of the Board of Directors of the Arkhangelsk Experimental Seaweed Plant.
 In 2021, Technical Hemp Processing Technologies (owned by Galina and Vadim Gurinov) acquired almost 27,5% of Nizhny Novgorod Hemp Fibers LLC.
 Furthermore, Gurinov invests in fintech projects (neo-banking, online registers) that are implemented at the first stage in South-East Asia (Vietnam, Indonesia, Sri Lanka, Malaysia).
 He is also an investor in a marketplace project in African countries.

 His investment portfolio also includes investments in premium real estate in central London and highly liquid suburban locations in the United Kingdom.